Uncannly/uncannly/README.md

 ### ignore position

-Do not consider position within the word when choosing the next phoneme.
+Do not consider phoneme or syllable position within the word when choosing the next one.

 CLI shortcut: `-xp`

 ### ignore length

-Do not consider length of the word when choosing the next phoneme.
+Do not consider length of the word in phonemes or syllables when choosing the next one.
 I will say more on this later.

 CLI shortcut: `-xl`

+### maximum length

+The maximum length (in phonemes or syllables) of words to return.

+CLI shortcut: `-mx`

+### minimum length

+The minimum length (in phonemes or syllables) of words to return.

+CLI shortcut: `-mn`

+### ignore syllables

+Use phonemes instead of syllables as the unit of sound to generate words by.
+This will result in less natural words, as Uncannly will not understand stress patterns.
+It will also not be drawing from preestablished consonant clusters.
+However it will tend to give more original words.

+CLI shortcut: `-xy`

 ## Examples